 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Registration District No., Primary Registration District No. 6/24 Registered No. (a) Residence.
-No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
+PLACE OF DEATH Registration District No...... (a) Residence.
+No......(Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SEX 4.
 COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) I HEREBY CERTIFY, That I attended deceased from ...
-SA.
-IF MARRIED, WIDOWED, OR DIVORCED CHUSBAND OF (OR) WIFE OF that I last saw h a alive on Ale 12 19/9, and that death occurred, on the date stated above, at 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE YEARS If LESS than 1 MONTHS DAYS day!
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+DATE OF DEATH (MONTH, DAY AND YEAR) 19 20 DIVORCED (write the word) CERTIFY, That I attended deceased from 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF \$\infty\$3, 1920 to 7eb 10 1920 that I last saw h. alive on.
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) Dowl THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS MONTHS DAYS If LESS than 1 day,hrs. or min.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER (STATE OR COUNTRY) 12:19 / 9 (Address) State the Disease Causing Drate, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER CONY (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHT.
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.....
+DATE OF.
+10. NAME OF FATHER WAS THERE AN AUTOPSY?.....
+11. BIRTHPLACE OF FATHER (CITY OR TOWN).....
+ARENTS (STATE OR COUNTRY) ATTIMETY 12.
+MAIDEN NAME OF MOTHER State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL (Address) 15.
-20. UNDERTAKER
+PLACE OF BURIAL, CREMATION, OR REMOVAL .
+DATE OF BURIAL (Address) 15.
+ADDRESS